 Bars typically price drinks by targeting a pour cost and pricing the drink to achieve it.

 You know how much it costs to make a drink and how much profit you want to make on it.
 That that point, pricing a drink is a straightforward calculation.
 Figure out what pour cost you want and adjust the price to get there.
-Pricing a wine list or pricing wine by the glass works a little differently.
+Wine by the glass and wine bottle pricing work a little differently.

 Let’s see how that looks in action by calculating a drink price based on pour cost, then factoring in competition and demand.
 We’ll keep going with the $12 margarita.